codepr/codepr.github.io/_posts/2019-09-27-poor-men-ssh-tunnel.md

 working out of the blue, so I remembered that all that I need is already at hand, courtesy of the SSH daemon.
-I know, exposing 22 to internet is bad, just stick to the VPN, but sometimes you don't have any chance and a dirty trick is just what you need.
+I know, exposing 22 to internet is bad, just stick to the VPN, but sometimes you don't have any chance and a dirty trick is just what you demand for.
 All you need is an accessible remote box, for example an EC2, could also be a `micro` one on free tier.

 So from the target machine, the one you want to be accessible remotely, you can run the following command: